Model Specific Parameters

 Source:vignettes/model-specific-parameters.Rmd

-model-specific-parameters.RmdA number of distributions provided by gbm have model
+model-specific-parameters.RmdSeveral distributions provided by gbm3 have

 their default values.